Functional Tests

 REST

 REST-based flows can be tested by making an HTTP request to the flow endpoint and asserting the response.
-The SDK provides a restApiEndpoint() function, which returns a Java WebTarget object.
+The SDK provides a restApiEndpoint() function, which returns a WebTarget object.
 WebTarget methods can then be chained to specify the path, type, etc. For example:

 val responseMessage = restApiEndpoint(myFlowSpec)